42Crunch/resources/AWSFargate.md

 # Deployment Setup

-For simplicity, the pixi app, the pixi db and the FW have been deployed in the same Fargate task.
+For simplicity, the pixi app, the pixi db and the Firewall have been deployed in the same Fargate task.

 ## Protection Token Setup